-(c) Policy.
+- imposed which would conflict or hinder compliance with this Policy. - C. Policy.
 Alcohol or controlled substance abuse in the workplace is a threat to the safety, health, and job performance of employees and it is the Policy of the City to employ a work force and create a workplace free from such adverse effects of alcohol and controlled substance abuse.
 It is further the Policy of the City to balance the employee's privacy interest with the City's need to comply with the DOT Regulations and testing requirements for employees subject to the Commercial Driver's License requirements.
-Violation of this Policy may be cause for disciplinary action up to and including termination.

-(d) Definitions.
-As used in this Policy, the following words shall have the following meanings:

-(1) "Alcohol" means the intoxicating agent in beverage alcohol, beer, ethyl alcohol, or other low molecular weight alcohols including methyl and isopropyl alcohol.

-(2) "Consortium" means an entity that provides alcohol or controlled substances testing as required by the Department of Transportation rules and regulations and that acts on behalf of the City for conducting such tests.

-(3) "Controlled Substances" shall include marijuana, cocaine, opiates, amphetamines, phencyclidine, their metabolites, and any other controlled substance or its metabolite designated for required testing by the DOT Regulations.
-Specimens collected under this Policy may only be used to test for controlled substances and their metabolites as defined herein and shall not be used to conduct any other analysis or test unless otherwise specifically authorized by DOT Regulations.

-(4) "DOT Regulations" means the rules and regulations promulgated by the U.S. Department of Transportation for alcohol and controlled substance testing requirements for employees subject to the Commercial Driver's License requirements pursuant to the Omnibus Transportation Act of 1991, including, but not limited to §§ 49 C.F.R.
+Violation of this Policy may be cause for disciplinary action up to and including termination. - D. Definitions.
+As used in this Policy, the following words shall have the following meanings: - 1) Alcohol means the intoxicating agent in beverage alcohol, beer, ethyl alcohol, or other low molecular weight alcohols including methyl and isopropyl alcohol. - 2) Consortium means an entity that provides alcohol or controlled substances testing as required by the Department of Transportation rules and regulations and that acts on behalf of the City for conducting such tests. - 3) Controlled Substances shall include marijuana, cocaine, opiates, amphetamines, phencyclidine, their metabolites, and any other controlled substance or its metabolite designated for required testing by the DOT Regulations.
+Specimens collected under this Policy may only be used to test for controlled substances and their metabolites as defined herein and shall not be used to conduct any other analysis or test unless otherwise specifically authorized by DOT Regulations. - a.
+DOT Regulations means the rules and regulations promulgated by the U.S. Department of Transportation for alcohol and controlled substance testing requirements for employees subject to the Commercial Driver's License requirements pursuant to the Omnibus Transportation Act of 1991, including, but not limited to §§ 49 C.F.R.
 40 and 49 C.F.R.
-382, as amended.

-(5) "Employee" means any person in the service of the City who is required as part of his or her job duties to operate a commercial motor vehicle in commerce and is subject to the Commercial Driver's License requirements of § 49 C.F.R.
-383, as amended.

-(6) "FHWA" means the Federal Highway Administration.

-(7) "Refusal to Submit" to a test means that the employee: (1) fails to provide adequate breath for alcohol testing as required by the DOT Regulations without a valid medical explanation after he or she has received notice of the requirement for breath testing; (2) fails to provide an adequate urine sample for controlled substances testing as required by the DOT Regulations without a genuine inability to provide a specimen after he or she has received notice of the requirement for urine testing; or (3) engages in conduct that clearly obstructs the testing process.
+382, as amended. - 4) Employee means any person in the service of the City who is required as part of his or her job duties to operate a commercial motor vehicle in commerce and is subject to the Commercial Driver's License requirements of § 49 C.F.R.
+383, as amended. - 5) FHWA means the Federal Highway Administration. - 6) Refusal to Submit to a test means that the employee: (1) fails to provide adequate breath for alcohol testing as required by the DOT Regulations without a valid medical explanation after he or she has received notice of the requirement for breath testing; (2) fails to provide an adequate urine sample for controlled substances testing as required by the DOT Regulations without a genuine inability to provide a specimen after he or she has received notice of the requirement for urine testing; or (3) engages in conduct that clearly obstructs the testing process. - 7) Safety-Sensitive Functions means any duties requiring a Commercial Driver's

-(8) "Safety-Sensitive Functions" means any duties requiring a Commercial Driver's License or other duties deemed safety-sensitive under the DOT Regulations.
+License or other duties deemed safety-sensitive under the DOT Regulations.
 An employee is considered to be performing a safety-sensitive function during any period in which he or she is actually performing, ready to perform, or immediately available to perform any safety-sensitive functions.

-(9) "Substance Abuse Professional" means a licensed physician or licensed or certified psychologist, social worker, employee assistance professional, or addiction counselor with knowledge of and clinical experience in the diagnosis and treatment of alcohol and controlled substances-related disorders as defined in the DOT Regulations.
+8) Substance Abuse Professional means a licensed physician or licensed or certified psychologist, social worker, employee assistance professional, or addiction counselor with knowledge of and clinical experience in the diagnosis and treatment of alcohol and controlled substances-related disorders as defined in the DOT Regulations.